Bastardkb/bastardkb.github.io/help/troubleshooting.md

 ## The board turns off immediately when I plug in the USB connection!

 wow, such short, very fire
-TODO: explain, mention shorts, leds orientation
+TODO: explain, mention shorts, LEDs orientation

 ## One or more LEDs don't work!